-- 7. The CFO is responsible for ensuring the Group operates sound risk management and internal control systems to safeguard stakeholders' interests, the Group's assets and to ensure the integrity of the Group's financial and non-financial reporting. - 8.
-The CFO is expected to maintain an ongoing dialogue with the Chair of the Audit & Risk Committee and the Group's external auditor. - 9.
+- 8. The CFO is expected to maintain a productive relationship and an ongoing dialogue with the Chair of the Audit & Risk Committee and the Group's external auditor. - 9.
 The CFO is also expected to maintain good working relationships with other senior executives within the Group, especially within the divisions, and to provide constructive challenge to them in light of their responsibilities as a director of the Company and a senior executive within the Group. - 10.
 The CFO should support the Chief Executive in ensuring that management fulfils its obligation to provide the Board with: - accurate, timely, balanced and clear financial and other relevant KPIs and information in a form and of a quality that will enable it to discharge its duties effectively; - the necessary resources for developing and updating the Directors' knowledge and capabilities; and - appropriate knowledge of the Company, including access to Company operations and members of the workforce. - 11.
 The CFO is expected to support the Chief Executive with their responsibilities for senior management appointments and succession planning and the development of senior management talent, especially in respect of the divisional CFOs and within, but not limited to, the functions which they are responsible for. - 12.
-The CFO should appreciate constructive challenge from Non-executive Directors as an essential aspect of good governance and should encourage the nonexecutive Directors to test proposals in the light of their wider experience outside the Company. - 13.
+The CFO should appreciate constructive challenge from Non-executive Directors as an essential aspect of good governance and should encourage the Non-executive Directors to test proposals in the light of their wider experience outside the Company. - 13.
 The CFO shall carry out to the best of their abilities all such matters delegated from the Board or the Chief Executive from time to time.

-This Role Profile was approved by the Board on 20 March 2024.
+This Role Profile was approved by the Board on 19 March 2025.